gregvanl/vscode-docs/blogs/2019/07/25/remote-ssh.md

 * It's annoying to keep your remote and local environments in sync and you often hit problems where things work in one place, but not the other.
 * Remotely editing files using SSH and Vim means you're no longer in the comfort of your go-to coding editor.

-We'd like to break out of the physical limitation of our local machine without giving up our tools.
+Wouldn't it be great to break out of the physical limitation of our local machine without giving up our tools.
 Now comes the magic of the Remote - SSH extension.

 ## Harness the power of virtual machines